arvidn/libtorrent/docs/manual.rst

 Peers are evicted from the cache when the list grows passed 90% of this limit, and once the size hits the limit, peers are no longer added to the list.

+``min_announce_interval`` is the minimum allowed announce interval for a tracker.
+This is specified in seconds, defaults to 5 minutes and is used as a sanity check on what is returned from a tracker.
+It mitigates hammering misconfigured trackers.

 pe_settings
 ===========